Hennepin Probate / Mental Health Court

 Conservators appointed by the Hennepin Probate Court must electronically file their annual reports using MyMNConservator (MMC).
 For more information on Conservatorship, please visit the MyMNConservator State page

-Guardians appointed by the Hennepin Probate Court may electronically file their annual reports using MyMNGuardian (MMG).
-For more information on Guardianship, please visit the MyMNGuardianship State page
+Guardians appointed by the Hennepin Probate Court must electronically file their annual reports using MyMNGuardian (MMG) unless they have an order waiving this requirement.
+For more information on Guardianship, please visit the MyMNGuardian State page

 If the court appointed you to be a guardian and/or conservator, but you are no longer able to serve in that role, you should talk with an attorney right away about asking the court to appoint a successor guardian or conservator.

-You will have to complete and file a new Petition for Appointment of a General Guardian or Conservator to ask the court to discharge you from your role and identify someone else who may be qualified to serve as a guardian and/or conservator.
+You will have to complete and file a Petition for Appointment of a Successor Guardian or Conservator to ask the court to discharge you from your role and identify someone else who may be qualified to serve as a guardian and/or conservator.
+Please refer to the Instructions for more information on how to complete the petition.

 Probate Court has jurisdiction over cases involving the disposition of property owned by people who have passed away; administration of court-supervised trusts; and proceedings to create guardianships or conservatorships for minor children, incapacitated or incompetent adults.